MicroStrategy/rest-api-docs/docs/common-workflows/migrations-in-workstation/object-migration-groups-between-environments.md

 ---
-title: Object Migration Groups Between Environments
+title: Object migration groups between environments
 description: You can move a group of object packages between environments within Workstation.
 ---